What is Azure Active Directory Identity Protection (refreshed)?

 To understand how Identity Protection detects risk, there are two important concepts: user risk and sign-in risk.
 Sign-in risk reflects the probability that a given authentication request isn’t authorized by the identity owner.
 There are two types of sign-in risks: real-time and total.
 Real-time sign-in risk is detected at the time of the given sign-in attempt (such as sign-ins from anonymous IP addresses).
-Total sign-in risk is the aggregate of detected real-time sign-in risks as well as any subsequent non-real-time risk events associated with the user’s sign ins (such as impossible travel).
+Total sign-in risk is the aggregate of detected real-time sign-in risks as well as any subsequent non-real-time risk detections associated with the user’s sign-ins (such as impossible travel).
 User risk reflects the overall likelihood that a bad actor has compromised a given identity.
 User risk contains all the risk activities for a given user, including:

 - Real-time sign-in risk